BLACKBURN, HAGERTY: Protecting the Value of Each American’s Vote

 Understandably, Americans are questioning the results of an election in which the laws designed to ensure fair and secure voting were rewritten at the last minute by unaccountable bureaucrats who had no authority to do so.
 The Electoral College is an essential element of our republic, and each American deserves to have complete confidence in our country’s election results.

-That’s why we are objecting to the unconstitutional, unreliable election processes.
+That’s why we are opposing the unconstitutional, unreliable election processes.
 We must protect the sanctity of the ballot box because if we ignore these issues now, then nothing will change and the trust in future elections — the bedrock of our representative form of government — will be shaken forever.

 The Constitution clearly states that presidential electors must be appointed “in such manner as the Legislature [of each state] may direct.”
 The Framers required that elected, publicly accountable legislators set the rules of presidential elections, not activist judges, election officials, unelected organizations, or others.